Klik hier voor Nederlands.

 Why you should read this book

 The book is written so that you can immediately apply what you have learned.
-It ensures you that you want to understand what you are reading and you want to continue reading.
-Each chapter ends with a few specific tips, but if you read the chapters carefully, you will already discover techniques which you can apply right away.
+It ensures that you want to understand what you are reading and you want to continue reading.
+Each chapter ends with a few specific tips, but if you read the chapters carefully, you will already discover techniques you can apply immediately.

-Online you can find many more sources and tools to focus better.
-You can also follow an online training if you have purchased the book.
+You can find many more sources and tools online to help you focus better.
+If you have purchased the book, you can also follow an online training course.
 I will do this soon!

-What am I going to do now to be less distracted and more focus?
-Label my tasks, to achieve a maximum of 3 goals per day, to take real breaks more often and … to switch off my phone more often.
+What will I do now to be less distracted and more focused?
+I will label my tasks to achieve a maximum of 3 daily goals.
+Also, I will do the most difficult task in the morning (when my brain is sharpest), and I will take real breaks more often and switch off my phone more often.
+Finally, I do these things to focus better.

 How do you ensure more focus in your life?
 What do you do to get more done?
 Let me know in the comment field below.
 I and the other readers of this article are looking forward to reading from you!

 Thank you for reading up to here & sharing this article with your colleagues, friends or family.
-And please SHARE this article with your network on Twitter, Facebook, LinkedIn and Google + by pressing the buttons below so that they can also benefit from this book review of Focus On / Off by Mark Tigchelaar.
+And please SHARE this article with your X, Facebook, and LinkedIn network by pressing the buttons below so that they can also benefit from this book review of Focus On / Off by Mark Tigchelaar.

 Have you seen an error in this article?
 Let me know!
 I am grateful!